hiroki-chen/picachv-proof/plan.md

     - [ ] codegen to Rust: WIP.
     - [ ] procedural macro generation.
   - [ ] Check policy consistency: use SMT solvers?
-- [] Encode the policy: can we use extended provenance semi-ring.
+- [ ] Encode the policy: can we use extended provenance semi-ring.
 - [x] Make executors loadable <= compiled from the policy.
   - [x] Implement the manager and dynamic loader.
   - [x] Attach the reference id to the schema.
   - [x] Integrate to `make_physical_plan` function.
+- [ ] Deal with null values (which can be annoying).
+- [ ] Implement join on two dataframes and their policy aggregation operations.